9ci/9ci.github.io/_posts/2018-04-24-ai-deep-learning-ai.md

 ---
 layout: post
-title: AI in AR.
-Can You Trust It?
+title: AI in AR | Can You Trust It?
 What AI is and isn't.
 date: 2018-04-24
 author: John Kuhn
 tags:  ai